 It packs a usable camera, plenty of storage and great battery life as well as a screen and design that punch way above their weight.

-There is very little between the Huawei P Smart and the Honor 10 Lite, they're practically the same device, but the P Smart tops our list with its slightly sharper design.
+There is very little between the Huawei P Smart and the Honor 10 Lite, and they're practically the same device, but the P Smart tops our list with its slightly sharper design.

 Read our full review: Huawei P Smart (2019)